nodejs/node/doc/api/process.markdown

 Note:

 - `SIGUSR1` is reserved by io.js to start the debugger.
-It's possible to install a listener but that won't stop the debugger from starting.
+It’s possible to install a listener but that won’t stop the debugger from starting.
 - `SIGTERM` and `SIGINT` have default handlers on non-Windows platforms that resets the terminal mode before exiting with code `128 + signal number`.
 If one of these signals has a listener installed, its default behaviour will be removed